Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - **Conversational AI**: Chat with an LLM (Llama 3/4 via Groq) about any data analysis topic.
 - **Multi-File Upload & Analysis**: Upload and analyze images (charts, screenshots), CSV/Excel files, and PDFs **simultaneously**.
 The bot uses all provided files as context for your question via the `/multi-upload` endpoint.
 - **Data Cleaning & Analysis Endpoints**: Use `/analyze-data` for full AI-powered analysis (cleaning, stats, insights, visualizations) and `/clean-data` for fast, quota-free cleaning and summary.
+- **SQL Query Generator**: Describe what you want in plain English, provide an optional schema or upload a CSV to auto-detect columns, and get a ready-to-run SQL query with a full explanation and optimization suggestions.
+Supports PostgreSQL, MySQL, SQLite, SQL Server, Oracle, BigQuery, and Snowflake.
 - **Modern GUI**: Redesigned Streamlit interface with tabs for chat and data upload, sidebar controls, recent chat management, and raw data preview.
 - **Image Understanding**: Upload images and ask questions about them.
 The bot uses a multimodal LLM to analyze and respond, then grounds the answer using your chat history and knowledge base.
 - **CSV Data Analysis**: Upload a CSV file and ask questions about its content.
 The bot uses the CSV content as context for the LLM, providing data-aware answers.